hotwilson/ship/README.md

-This repo provides you step-by-step instructions to get
+This file provides step-by-step instructions to get
 <a href="#SampleApp">a sample app</a>
 running on a server in the cloud.
 We then make a change and update the server through an automated continuous integration